 Most often, we can prove the existence and ownership of hidden assets.
-Even when there is some question as to property ownership, we can often argue successfully for our client's property rights based on the fact that the opposing party is likely lying.
+Even when there is some question as to property ownership, we can often argue successfully for our client's property rights based on the likelihood that the opposing party is lying.

 Usually, hidden assets are identified during the divorce process.
 Sometimes, though, a divorced spouse learns of a non-divulged executive bonus or other asset.
 We handle post-divorce division of assets when assets were hidden and never divided in the divorce.

 Judges decide if a corporation or other property should be investigated.
-We are skilled at gathering, presenting, and proving persuasive evidence to obtain the largest-possible property award for our clients.
-For more information, please contact the Texas family law attorneys of Nichols Law by calling 713-574-8506.
+We are skilled at gathering, presenting and proving persuasive evidence to obtain the largest possible property award for our clients.
+For more information, please contact Nichols Law by calling 713-574-8506.